navgurukul/newton/readingcom/strategies.md

 In other words, you might be changing the way your brain works right now, just by reading these words on a screen instead of a printed page.
 Pretty crazy!

+7. **Skim and scan.**

+ Scanning a text means looking for a specific part or for the answer to a specific question.
+Skimming a text means letting your eyes look over the text quickly without really reading every word.
+These are both excellent strategies to use before you start reading.
+They will let you understand a little bit about the text or topic so you have a rough idea of what you’re going to read about.